 Can I do this at home?

-Yes, but don’t expect salon-results.
-You’ll first need to buy the right products.
+Technically yes, but don’t expect salon-results.
+You’ll first need to buy the right products — do not buy professional-grade ones for home use, since they need an experienced operator to apply safely.
 Many treatments contain the word “keratin,” but that doesn’t automatically make them “keratin treatments.”
 All hair is made up of “keratin proteins,” so keratin-named products aren’t rare.
 To get the best experience at home, look at the products’s ingredient list.
 A lot of smoothing treatments are actually intense silicone and conditioning treatments.
 After that, look at the instructions.
 Do they provide extensive instructions on how to wash, dry, and straighten your hair?
 If not, you probably have a standard conditioning product, and not a keratin treatment.
 And even if you buy an actual keratin treatment, your results won’t last as long as the salon version.
 Where a salon treatment can last for several months, at-home versions tend to wash out after a few weeks.

 Is it safe?